Lockdown 2.0: Food companies overhauled production to put more toilet paper, pasta sauce in stores

 “Affordability is a rising concern, which should be a benefit to those companies that are fast to adapt,” said Miguel Patricio, CEO of Kraft Heinz which is seeing more demand for 12-pack Mac & Cheese and bigger bottles of ketchup.

-Patricio told Reuters Kraft Heinz has increased U.S. third-party manufacturing by 20per cent, and its own production by 20-25per cent.
+Patricio told Reuters Kraft Heinz has increased US third-party manufacturing by 20per cent, and its own production by 20 per cent to 25per cent.
 Kellogg said the company has plans to invest in “significant capacity” as it enters 2021.